Ghepes/zero-media-wordpress/.github/ISSUE_TEMPLATE/feature-request-test.md

 ---
-name: Feature request
+name: Feature request test
 about: Suggest an idea for this project
-title: ''
+title: 'This will be suggested as the issue '
-labels: ''
+labels: documentation
-assignees: ''
+assignees: Ghepes

 ---